How to Write Wedding Vows (That Don’t Suck)

 So.
 You’ve decided to write your own wedding vows.

-If you're currently sitting in front of a blank Google Doc trying not to spiral…
+If you're sitting in front of a blinking cursor like,

-This is your actually-useful guide to writing wedding vows that are:
+This is your actually-useful guide to writing vows that are:

 And yes, I’m giving examples for every single tip, so you don’t have to “guess what that looks like.”